Theia: Mythology

-Plutarch wrote a fable-like story (which is sometimes categorized as an Aesop's fable) where Theia's daughter Selene asked her mother to weave her a garment to fit her measure; the mother, who goes unnamed, then replied that she was unable to do so, as Selene kept changing shape and size, sometimes full, then crescent-shaped and others yet half her size, never staying the same.
+Plutarch recorded a fable-like story, The Moon and her Mother (which is sometimes categorized as an Aesopic fable), where Theia's daughter Selene asked her mother to weave her a garment to fit her measure; the mother, who goes unnamed, then replied that she was unable to do so, as Selene kept changing shape and size, sometimes full, then crescent-shaped and others yet half her size, never staying the same.

 According to sixth century BC lyric poet Stesichorus, Theia lives with her son in his palace.
 In the east Gigantomachy frieze of the Pergamon Altar, the figure of the goddess preserved fighting a youthful giant next to Helios is conjectured to be his mother Theia.

 Diodorus's account

-An unorthodox version of the myth presented by Diodorus identified Theia as Basileia ("queen", "royal palace") with the following account: